huynguy-db/arcion-docs/content/docs/references/secrets-manager.md

 {{< hint "info" >}}
 This feature is available from version 22.10.28.2.
 {{< /hint >}}
 You may want to store credentials like usernames and associated passwords in AWS Secrets Manager.
-In that case, you can tell Replicant to retrieve credentials from Secrets Manager instead of reading them from plain YAML files like above.
+In that case, you can tell Replicant to retrieve credentials from Secrets Manager instead of reading them from plain YAML files.

 To fetch your credentials from AWS Secrets Manager, follow the steps below:

 1. Run Replicant with the argument `--use-sm-provider`.
 The argument can take the following two values:
    - **`AWS`**: Replicant will try to read secrets from AWS Secrets Manager.
-   - **`NONE`**: Replicant will expect the secrets to be in plain YAML files instead of being managed by a Secrets Manager.
+   - **`NONE`**: Replicant will expect the values of the configuration parameters to be in plain text in the YAML file itself, and will not look in Secrets Manager.

+      *Default value is `NONE`.*

    Below is a sample Replicant command specifying AWS Secrets Manager: